GuinaF2/Gerenciamento-de-Memoria---SO/README.md

 ## 🚀 Project Overview

 This project explores fundamental concepts of memory management in operating systems.
-It combines theoretical explanations with practical code implementations in C, Python, and Java to demonstrate core mechanisms.
+It combines theoretical explanations with practical code implementations in C, C#, Python, and Java to demonstrate core mechanisms.

 ### Implemented Concepts